MultiCraft/repixture/mods/rp_mobs/API.md

 #### `rp_mobs.scan_environment(mob, dtime, y_offset)`

-Call this function for a mob at every step in an `on_step` handler to regularily check for nodes nearby the mob, so that other functions don't have to call `minetest.get_node` over and over again.
+Call this function for a mob at every step in an `on_step` handler to regularly check for nodes nearby the mob, so that other functions don't have to call `minetest.get_node` over and over again.

 After this function was called, the mob will have the following fields added which you can read from: